SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <br>

-You can join SoupFFA directly per the "/soupffa" Command
+You can join SoupFFA directly per the "/soupffa join" Command or per Sign

 <br>
 <br>